 Finding Plans for a Workbench

-While building a workbench in a weekend is doable for almost skill levels, the level of complexity and need for workbench plans will vary based on:
+While building a workbench on the weekend is doable for almost skill levels, the level of complexity and need for workbench plans will vary based on the following:

-- Workbench size will determine cost and time to assemble, sand and install extras.
+- Workbench size will determine the cost and time to assemble, sand, and install extras.

-- Accessories such as fitting in additional parts bins, tool storage and shelving takes time.
+- Accessories such as fitting additional parts bins, tool storage, and shelving take time.

-If woodworkers disagree on anything it’s how to best build a bench.
+If woodworkers disagree on anything, it’s how to build a bench best.

-But, like chaos theory, there are commonalities across most benches that show we all want a few basic needs filled.
-Like a solid top, good storage and a functional design for our projects.
+But, like fortunately, there are commonalities across most benches that show we all want a few basic needs filled, like a solid top, good storage, and a functional design for our projects.

-So, here’s a few places to check out plans (just be sure to come back):
+So, here are a few places to check out plans (just be sure to come back):

-- Family Handyman has a good browsable list of simple workbenches to get ideas on where to start.
+- Family Handyman has an excellent browsable list of simple workbenches to get ideas on where to start.

 - Woodsmith features a great selection of workbench plans for purchase